 Reference of all T&C necessarily refers to the terms of the Partners as regards to pre-approved offers and loan processing time amongst other conditions.

-To get the lowest bike loan interest rate, have a good credit history, a solid relationship with the bank, and a low debt-to-income ratio.
+To get the lowest bike loan interest rates, you should have a good credit history, a solid relationship with the bank, and a low debt-to-income ratio.

 If you opt for a fixed interest rate, your lender will not change your bike loan interest rate during the tenure.